Strong gas produced by the LTC technology can be further processed either materially or energetically.

 Biofuels:

-By the LTC technology process, hydrogen and alternative biofuels are converted from biomass to high-quality, environmentally friendly fuels.
-At the same time, inorganic material such as heavy metals and minerals are segregated during the process.
-Since fresh plants and waste wood are used as input, local agriculture offers considerable potential for value creation.
+Hydrogen and alternative biofuels are converted from biomass into high-quality, environmentally friendly fuels in the conversion process.
+At the same time, inorganic residues such as heavy metals, minerals etc. are removed from the process.
+As fresh plants and waste wood are used as input, local agriculture offers considerable potential for value creation.

 Synthetic fuels: